Water Sport stamps

 Bodyboarding is a water sport in which the surfer rides a bodyboard on the crest, face, and curl of a wave which is carrying the surfer towards the shore.
 Aruba has a variety of locations where you can enjoy this water sport.

 Parasailing is a fun way to experience the feeling of flying and to enjoy a unique, breathtaking view.
 With Aruba having a rich sea life, you can often expect seeing a sea turtle pop up from the surface when you are parasailing.

-These stamps are available at all the Post Aruba offices, namely in Oranjestad, San Nicolas, and Sta.
+These stamps are available at all the Post Office locations, namely in Oranjestad, San Nicolas and Sta.
 Cruz.

 Make sure that you have this set in your collection as the stock is limited.